55 Amazing Fall Facts That Will Make You So Excited for the Season

-If pumpkin spiced lattes aren't quite your thing, then perhaps you prefer apple cider.
+If pumpkin-spiced lattes aren't quite your thing, then perhaps you prefer apple cider.
 And if that's the case, then you should head to New Hampshire, where the cozy drink is the official state beverage.
 Oddly enough, New Hampshire is hardly a heavy hitter when it comes to apple production.
-According to USApple, the top apple-producing states are Washington, New York, Michigan, Pennsylvania, California, Virginia, North Carolina, Oregon, Ohio, and Idaho.
+According to the Agricultural Marketing Resource Center, the top apple-producing states are Washington, New York, Michigan, Pennsylvania, California, Virginia, North Carolina, Oregon, Ohio, and Idaho.

 If you enjoy pouring a thick layer of maple syrup onto your pancakes, waffles, or anything else (we're not here to judge), then you're certainly not alone.
 Thankfully, those responsible for providing diners with the sticky sweet stuff are keeping up with demand.
-According to numbers from the National Agricultural Statistics Service, the United States produces more than 4.27 million gallons of maple syrup each year.
-Vermont leads the pack; the state produced some 1.98 million gallons in 2017.
+According to numbers from the National Agricultural Statistics Service, the United States produces more than five million gallons of maple syrup each year.
+Vermont leads the pack; the state produced some 2.5 million gallons in 2022.

 Autumn brings tons of seasonal treats (we're looking at you, apple cider donuts!).
 But in Japan, you can essentially taste the season itself by nibbling on crispy tempura-fried maple leaves.
 The delicacy is called momiji and it's typically served in Minoh City, Osaka.

-Sure, Halloween is only one night—but that doesn't mean you have to wait until October 31st to get into the spooky spirit.
+Sure, Halloween is only one night—but that doesn't mean you have to wait until Oct.
+31 to get into the spooky spirit.
 Thanks to Freeform's "31 Nights of Halloween," you can watch your favorite spooky movies every single night leading up to Halloween.
-Starting on October 1st, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Adams Family Values, and many more.
-And the beloved Hocus Pocus will air on Freeform a record-breaking 27 times.
-(And we won’t judge you if you watch every single one.)
+Starting on Oct.
+1, you'll be able to indulge in classics like The Nightmare Before Christmas, Ghostbusters, Addams Family Values, Hocus Pocus, and many more.

-And you can paint a fabulous fall scene along with Bob Ross on Netflix.
+41. And you can paint a fabulous fall scene along with Bob Ross.

 Fall doesn't always have to be about watching trees—you can also paint them.
-If inspiration strikes, check out Bob Ross’s The Joy of Painting series on Netflix.
-Spend a little (or a lot) of time learning how to turn dabs of paint into mountaintops, lakes, and "happy little trees.”
-And if you’re passing through Virginia before October 15th, you can also check out an exhibit of Ross’s classic works—if you can get a ticket to the sold-out show, that is.
+If inspiration strikes, check out Bob Ross' The Joy of Painting series on Freevee.
+Spend a little (or a lot) of time learning how to turn dabs of paint into mountaintops, lakes, and "happy little trees."

 Head to Stowe, Vermont, at the end of September to attend the annual Pumpkin Chuckin' Festival, an event that centers around using a trebuchet (a massive catapult-like machine) to launch pumpkins as far as possible.
 The event was named the Best Fall Festival of 2019 by a panel of experts and readers at USA Today.